elamicon/zeas-site/content/news/2024-11-01-The GEAS Rune Provenance Theory/index.md

 * 2.1  The Fura-zara-kara mnemonic as origin of the Futhark order
 * 2.2  The inevitable 'Rahmenquader' Effect as origin of new sign forms
 * 2.3  The inevitable 180°-inversion of the learning tablets as origin of inverted forms
-* 2.4  The Coexistence of seemingly NI and seemingly runic sign forms on lepontic coins
+* 2.4  The coexistence of seemingly NI and seemingly runic sign forms on lepontic coins
 * 2.5  NI predecessors and etymologies of runic formula words (alu, laukr, laþu)
 * 2.6  NI predecessors of non-linguistic and logographic signs (feather sign, word dividers)
-* 2.7  NI predecessors of non-linguistic sign sequences
+* 2.7  NI predecessors of non-linguistic sign sequences (palindromoids such as )

 ## Part 3: Quantitative Palaeography: Bringing up grapho-phonetical and  grapho-mathematical proofs for the script adaptation
 * 3.1  Jaccard Index
 * 3.2  Levenshtein Distance
+* 3.3  Combined graphico-phonetical Levenshtein Distance (LDg ∧ LDp)
-* 3.3  Probabilistic proofs of allograph group borrowings
+* 3.4  Probabilistic proofs of allograph group borrowings

 ## Part 4: Philology: Reading and translating rune inscriptions by the use of NI sound values
 * 4.1  The Frøyhov inscription